DraganSpasovski/Celtra_Homework/README.md

 A. How would you make the test script browser independent?

   - I edited the codecept.conf.js file to include profiles which are using different browsers.
-Run - "npx codeceptjs run-multiple <broswer>"
+Run - "npx codeceptjs run-multiple <Choose broswer>"

 B. How would you execute the test in parallel on multiple browsers?